iannuttall/bulk-indexing-script/readme.md

 ```

 **Important**: Ensure you have the Google Service Account credentials and save them as `credentials.json` in the project directory.

+Follow the instructions [in this thread](https://x.com/iannuttall/status/1706606218129928655?s=20) to make sure you have the correct permissions for the service account.

 ## Usage